 Here are Sean’s step-by-step directions for cleaning your TV screen, with or without the help of a cleaner.
 These instructions are identical for any type of TV screen, ranging from old-style CRT screens to newer varieties like LCD, LED, plasma, and OLED screens.

 Important: If your TV screen is not mounted on the wall, keep it from tipping by holding it securely with one hand while cleaning with the other.

-Step #2 -- With a clean, dry, folded microfiber cloth, wipe the screen, starting at the top and using tight, overlapping “Z” strokes all the way to the bottom.
+Start at the top and use tight, overlapping “Z” strokes all the way to the bottom.
 Don’t press too hard; as noted above, TV screens are fragile.